alfredodeza/learn-retrieval-augmented-generation/lab.md

 ## Steps

 1. Create a new repository in your account for your project.
 Alternatively, you can use this repository as a starting point by forking the repository.
-[Use this linke to create it in one step.](https://github.com/alfredodeza/learn-retrieval-augmented-generation/generate).
+[Use this link to create it in one step.](https://github.com/alfredodeza/learn-retrieval-augmented-generation/generate).
 2. use the [Applied Rag notebook](./examples/3-applied-rag/embeddings.ipynb) as a starting point
 3. Replace the example data with your own data.
 Make sure to format it as a list of dictionaries for easier ingestion into the vector database
 4. Run the LLM with Llamafile or connect your appliation to a valied OpenAI API endpoint